 Glen Rogers, West Virginia is a former company town in Wyoming County.
-It was one of the largest coal camps along the Virginian Railway system, and at its height, Glen Rogers boasted two schools, general store, hotel and fueling station.
-The town was also notorious for its deadly mines.
+It was one of the largest coal camps along the Virginian Railway system.

-Glen Rogers was one of the many company towns served by the Virginian.
-The line, completed to Wyoming County in 1912, snaked up Marsh, Milan and Laurel Fork and featured a lengthy tunnel at Polk Gap.
+Glen Rogers was one of the many company towns served by the Virginian, completed to Wyoming County by 1912.
+A branch line to Glen Rogers was completed and included a tunnel at Polk Gap and numerous bridges along Marsh, Milan, and Laurel Fork.

-In 1930, the Old Ben Coal Corporation of Chicago purchased the Raleigh-Wyoming Mining Company.1 Old Ben Coal went bankrupt in 1960 and the mines at Glen Rogers were shuttered.
+The Raleigh-Wyoming Mining Company built a hotel, company store, amusement hall and fueling station.
+A school was built in 1928 and replaced with a new building in 1951.
+In 1930, the Old Ben Coal Corporation of Chicago purchased Raleigh-Wyoming Mining.1 Old Ben Coal went bankrupt in 1960 and the mines at Glen Rogers were closed.

-Glen Rogers boasted some of the most dangerous mines in the United States.
+Glen Rogers featured some of the most dangerous mines in the United States.

-An underground gas explosion occurred on January 6, 1931 which claimed 8 lives at the No. 2 mine.
-A roof collapse, also called a “mountain bump,” occurred in the No. 2 mine on December 9, 1957, killing 5.2
+- An underground gas explosion occurred on January 6, 1931, which claimed eight lives at the No. 2 mine.
+A roof collapse occurred in the No. 2 mine on December 9, 1957, killing 5.2

-By the time of the closure of Glen Rogers’ mines in 1960, a total of 160 employees were killed, making it one of the most dangerous places to work in West Virginia.
+By the time of the closure of Glen Rogers’ mines in 1960, a total of 160 miners were killed, making it one of the most dangerous places to work in the state and nation.